vincentaudebert/vincentaudebert.github.io/_posts/2014-09-26-mean-io-it-is-mean.md

 **Yes, everything is as easy as this!** and that's the magic about the combo Mean+Heroku!

 ###Bonus point #2
-I will post a new article soon about using heroku for your devs/small projects but I was using a monitoring system on my app and noticed that before switching to MEAN, I was using a standard RoR app and my loading time was between 150/200ms.
+I will post a new article soon about using Heroku for your devs/small projects but I was using a monitoring system on my app and noticed that before switching to MEAN, I was using a standard RoR app and my loading time was between 150/200ms.
 With MEAN it's only between 80/150ms.

   [1]: http://mean.io
   [2]: http://mean.io/#!/docs